 Handling of complaints

-Similar to the above maps, the below table sets-out the relevant processes for different types of complaint as well as the role responsible for handling the complaint within the charity.
+The below table sets-out the relevant processes for different types of complaint as well as the role responsible for handling the complaint within the charity.
 We also give details on how to raise complaints should a complainant feel uncomfortable approaching the designated handler.

 |Complaint focus||Policy||Who deals with complaint||If person dealing with complaint is implicated…|